Integrate your ILB App Service Environment with the Azure Application Gateway

 The App Service Environment is a deployment of Azure App Service in the subnet of a customer's Azure virtual network.
 It can be deployed with a public or private endpoint for app access.
 The deployment of the App Service Environment with a private endpoint (that is, an internal load balancer) is called an ILB App Service Environment.

 Web application firewalls help secure your web applications by inspecting inbound web traffic to block SQL injections, Cross-Site Scripting, malware uploads & application DDoS and other attacks.
-It also inspects the responses from the back-end web servers for Data Loss Prevention (DLP).
 You can get a WAF device from the Azure marketplace or you can use the Azure Application Gateway.

 The integration of the application gateway with the ILB App Service Environment is at an app level.
 When you configure the application gateway with your ILB App Service Environment, you're doing it for specific apps in your ILB App Service Environment.
 This technique enables hosting secure multitenant applications in a single ILB App Service Environment.